Comrade: South African usage

 During the 1970s and 1980s, comrade emerged as a popular revolutionary form of address in South Africa among those involved in anti-apartheid political activities.
 For example, members of the African National Congress and South African Communist Party frequently referred to each other as comrade.

 Among poor residents of the country's segregated townships, it was also used to specifically denote members of militant youth organisations.
 These radical activists led consumer boycotts, organised anti-apartheid rallies and demonstrations, and intimidated those suspected of having ties to the South African government or security forces.
 In this particular context, the English title comrades was also used interchangeably with the Xhosa term amabutho.

 Zimbabwean usage

 In Zimbabwe, the term is used for persons affiliated with the ZANU–PF political party.
 The state media also use Cde as short for comrade.
-Members of other political parties mainly the Movement for Democratic Change are often referred by their names or Mr, Mrs or Prof.

-The revived Zimbabwe African People's Union (ZAPU) members also call themselves comrades.

 South Sudanese usage

 Members of the Sudan People's Liberation Army call each other 'Comrade'.